auth0/docs/articles/client-platforms/angularjs.md

 To implement the login, inject the `auth` service into any controller and call the `signin` method to show the Login / SignUp popup.

 In the following code, a call is added to the `login` method of the `LoginCtrl` controller.
-On login success, the user's profile and token are saved to `localStorage`.
+On login success, the user's profile and token are saved to `localStorage`:

 @@snippet(meta.snippets.use)@@